-Prerequisite: FIN 3325 or consent of instructor

-This course will offer the students the opportunity to actively participate in the analysis and selection of securities for inclusion in various portfolios that are part of the University's endowment.
+Prerequisite: C or better in FIN 3325 or consent of instructor This course will offer the students the opportunity to actively participate in the analysis and selection of securities for inclusion in various portfolios that are part of the University's endowment.

 4335.
-International Finance (ECO 4335) (IBA 4335)
+International Finance

-Prerequisites: ECO 2305 and 2306, FIN 3313

-An introduction to the financial implications of international business and trade.
+Prerequisites: C or better in ECO 2305 and 2306, C or better in FIN 3313 An introduction to the financial implications of international business and trade.
 A study of the balance of payments, foreign exchange markets, international financial assets, capital flows, and international monetary systems.